-To all the vulnerable little girls everywhere, I say stay strong, fight for your rights, find ways that allow you to learn and become who you truly dream of becoming.
-With all the advances in technology and reach of information these days, there has never been a better time to be bold and grab onto your dreams.
+To all the vulnerable little girls everywhere, I say stay strong, fight for your rights, find ways to learn and become who you truly dream of becoming.
+With all the advances in technology and reach of information these days, there has never been a better time to be bold and grab on to your dreams.
 So yes, you too can grow from the little acorns you are now, to magnificent, giant oak trees.

 Anything is possible, my little sisters.